-The following describes the main functionalities of the Health Connect API.
+This topic describes the main functions of the Health Connect API.

 CRUD operations on record and data synchronization

 The platform provides standard insert, update, and delete functions for recorded data.
-Health Connect also includes a functionality that allows client apps to synchronize data out of Health Connect.
-This produces a log of data changes that indicates to the developer and user whether certain data types have been inserted or deleted by other apps.
+Health Connect also includes functionality that allows client apps to synchronize data out of Health Connect.
+This produces a log of data changes that shows the developer and user whether certain data types have been inserted or deleted by other apps.

 Simple aggregation functions

-The platform allows clients to apply an aggregation function over underlying data, performing the following functions:
+Clients can apply an aggregation function over underlying data, providing the following:

-- Providing the average, minimum or maximum values (i.e., the minimum and maximum heart rate during an activity session).
+- The average, minimum or maximum values (for example, the minimum and maximum heart rate during an activity session).

-- Providing the sum total (i.e., the total step count within a daily interval).
+- The sum total (for example, the total step count in a daily interval).

-- Providing a simple count of the number of underlying measurements (e.g., the number of activity sessions in a given week).
+- A simple count of the number of underlying measurements (for example, the number of activity sessions in a given week).

-- Providing the total duration on supported data types (e.g. time spent in deep sleep this week or total duration of activity sessions today).
+- The total duration on supported data types (for example, time spent in deep sleep this week, or total duration of activity sessions today).